Marcus Stock: Episcopal career

 Pope Francis appointed Stock to the See of Leeds on 15 September 2014.
 He chose the episcopal motto Desiderio, desideravi (Luke 22:15) which translates as I have desired with desire to be with you or I have eagerly desired, referring to Jesus' fervent desire to celebrate the Passover with his disciples before his death.
 Stock attended Solemn Vespers on the eve of his consecration as bishop, where his episcopal insignia (ring, mitre and crozier) were blessed by John Wilson, the Diocesan Administrator (Vicar Capitular) for the Diocese of Leeds.
 His crozier was given as a gift from Stock's previous diocese, the Archdiocese of Birmingham.

 On 13 November 2014, Stock was consecrated the tenth Bishop of Leeds by Vincent Cardinal Nichols, along with the co-consecrators Bernard Longley, Archbishop of Birmingham (from the diocese Stock had previously ministered in) and Archbishop Arthur Roche, Apostolic Administrator and Bishop emeritus of Leeds (whom Stock succeeded).

 Stock issued a pastoral letter on 25 September 2016 on Sacramental Preparation for First Holy Communion and Confirmation and the Provision of Youth Services, changing the age at which the sacrament of Confirmation is generally conferred on young people from the age of 14 to 11, with consequential changes to the ages at which young people generally first receive the sacraments of reconciliation and holy communion.

+In December 2025 he was appointed as the apostolic administrator to the Diocese of Middlesbrough, following the retirement of Bishop Terry Drainey.
+He has taken on this role in addition to his current role in Leeds, and mentioned in his letter to the diocese that Pope Leo XIV wanted them to consider how both dioceses might "journey together", noting that before 1878 they both used to be part of the Diocese of Beverley.

+In March 2026, following the resignation of Bishop Ralph Heskett, Stock was appointed as the Apostolic Administrator of the Diocese of Hallam.
+He confirmed had been tasked with beginning "a consultation with the clergy, religious and lay faithful of the Diocese of Hallam about a possible reunification with the Diocese of Leeds".